stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 applications, but it is most valuable for the authors of libraries.
 In most cases, you should use a third-party database library.

+These libraries offer several different approaches:

 - [sqlx](http://jmoiron.github.io/sqlx/) - A convenient data access API that follows the conventions of the Go standard library
-- [sqlboiler](https://github.com/volatiletech/sqlboiler) - A tool that generates full
-  sets of Go data access code for existing databases
+- [sqlboiler](https://github.com/volatiletech/sqlboiler) - A tool that generates full sets of Go data access code for existing databases
+- [Ent](https://entgo.io/) - Object Relational Mapper that supports advanced use cases
-- [GORM](http://gorm.io/) - The most popular Object Relational Mapper for Go
+- [GORM](http://gorm.io/) - A popular Object Relational Mapper
-- [pop](https://github.com/gobuffalo/pop) - An Object Relational Mapper that is inspired by ActiveRecord
+- [pop](https://github.com/gobuffalo/pop) - Object Relational Mapper for databases that strictly follow ActiveRecord conventions

 Whichever option you choose, you will also need a driver for the specific brand of database that your code will access.
 The most popular drivers are: